 South African Birds

 Few birds can match the striking appearance and aerial prowess of the Bateleur.
-It is certainly the most strikingly marked of the world's eagles and symbolic of Africa's wild places.
+It is undoubtedly the most strikingly marked of the world's eagles and symbolic of Africa's wild places.

 Although elusive and seldom seen, cuckoos are among the most vociferous of all birds.
 Fascinating birds in every way, there is still much to learn about their behaviour.
 The cuckoo family in Africa includes the true cuckoos, which are brood parasites, and the coucals which build their nests and rear their own young.